OpenSportsLab/OSL-ActionSpotting/README.md

 }
 ```

-If you have any questions, please contact: `assine.benzakour@student.uliege.be`.
+If you have any questions, please contact: `yassine.benzakour@student.uliege.be`.